newcontext-oss/kitchen-terraform/examples/README.md

 ## Terraform Configuration

-(variables.tf) defines the required inputs for the example module.
+[variables.tf] defines the required inputs for the example module.

+[variables.tf]: variables.tf

-(example.tf) creates three server instances: two in the *kitchen_terraform_example_1* group and one in the *kitchen_terraform_example_2* group.
+[example.tf] creates three server instances: two in the *kitchen_terraform_example_1* group and one in the *kitchen_terraform_example_2* group.

+[example.tf]: example.tf

-(outputs.tf) defines two output variables: the hostnames of the instances in the test suite's only group and an address to use in the suite's Inspec controls.
+[outputs.tf] defines two output variables: the hostnames of the instances in the test suite's only group and an address to use in the suite's Inspec controls.

+[outputs.tf]: outputs.tf

 ## Test Kitchen Configuration